23-25 May 2019

-Two free optional visits in Antwerp are open to anyone staying on beyond the main conference, within the limits of available places.
+A free optional visit to the Plantin-Moretus Museum in Antwerp is open to anyone staying on beyond the main conference.

 For people staying on in Turnhout departure will be at 11.00 by coach.
 (It was not possible to organise the departure earlier because Sunday 26th May is election day in Belgium.)

-Anyone staying in the region with their own transport or in Antwerp itself will of course be welcome to join the visits.
+Anyone staying in the region with their own transport or in Antwerp itself will of course also be welcome to join the visit.

 N.b.
-It is important to indicate on the online registration form if you wish to take part in either of these visits.
+It is important to indicate on the online registration form if you wish to take part in the visit.